 Despite this great tragedy, Peter Augustus Jay and his children enjoy their country retreat throughout the seasons.
-A bedroom is set aside for Sarah Livingston Jay’s sister Judith.
+A bedroom overlooking the front drive is set aside for Sarah Livingston Jay’s sister Judith Watkins.

 Caesar stays at the property and is left a lifetime stipend in Peter Augustus Jay’s will.